aenniw/ctf-stash/2023.angstromctf.com/bananas/README.md

           {jump,{f,29}}]}]}.
 ```

-- in the course we see that in `main` we read the user input convert it and compare against magic value, if we guessed that we get the flag
+- in the course we see that in `main` we read the user input, convert it and compare it against magic value, if we guessed that, we get the flag.
-  - `convert_input` will `trim` the input and the `split` it by ` `
+  - `convert_input` will `trim` the input and the `split` it by `spaces`
-  - `to_integer` will re-orders the elements and parses int from the last element
+  - `to_integer` will re-orders the elements and parses `int` from the last element
   - `check` will compare the array if the first element is equal to `bananas` and if the `int` passes following equation `((x + 5) * 9) - 1 = 971`
-- with the information mentioned above we can revers the check and just paste the `103 bananas` in to remote server
+- with the information mentioned above, we can reverse the check and just paste the `103 bananas` into the remote server

 ---